jhcheung/cafem-qa-takehome/instructions.md

 * Does the interface function as described?
     * No. The interface fails when randomly hitting the 'https://reqres.in/api/colors/0' api endpoint.
 In addition, when the page is refreshed, the previous color is not remembered, but the color before the last one.
 * Are there any missing validation rules the code should be following?
+    * The 'https://reqres.in/api/colors/0' endpoint should be validated before displaying the new color line.
 * How are styles being applied to the elements on the page?
     * The css of the the page is being change for the <body> element to different 'rgb' values for the background-color property.
 * Document any steps necessary to reproduce bugs.
 Include any steps needed to reset the app to its initial state.
+    * To reset the web app, open the web console in the browser and type in 'localStorage.clear()'.
+Then, refresh the page.
+    * To test the network bug, first open the web debug console to the network tab or console tab.
+        * Then, click the 'Get Color' button on the web app while keeping an eye out on the network tab or console tab.
+        * Continue clicking the 'Get Color' button until there is an error in the network or console tab when trying to acccess 'https://reqres.in/api/colors/0'
+    * To test the saved color bug, first click the 'Get Color' button twice, until you get two consecutive different colors.
+Remember the colors
+        * Please also make sure both 'Get Color' button presses are registered and did not fail due to the network bug.
+        * Then, refresh the page and check what color the page background is.
+It should be the first of the two colors.
 * Are there any suggested changes to the code based on the behavior of the script?
+    * The 'https://reqres.in/api/colors/0' should not be used.
+Instead, the endpoints should range from 1-10.
+    * The localStorage setting should be saved after the color is changed instead of before.